Do you know how your customers feel about your products and services? How about the quality of your customer service?

 The CSAT survey’s versatility and simplicity make it valuable for every branch of business.
 If you’re looking to connect the dots in one or more of these areas, then CSAT is a great metric for you.

 While CSAT can tell you a lot about a business, it doesn’t paint a complete picture.
 Primarily transactional, it’s best for measuring specific, recent interactions, not customers’ overall satisfaction with the organization.
 Here are a few more limitations:

 CSAT doesn’t allow for much detail or depth.
-For example, you can’t really say how loyal or disloyal a customer is based on their response.
-To gauge customer loyalty, you’d need to look to their Net Promoter Score® or follow up with the customer for more details.
+For example, you can’t say how loyal or disloyal a customer is based on their response.
+You’d need to look to their Net Promoter Score® or follow up with the customer for more details to gauge customer loyalty.

 The CSAT methodology often misses the neutral customers, who are less likely to take customer satisfaction surveys.
 There are a variety of proven tactics you can use to boost survey response rates.
-Just keep in mind, you won’t hear everyone’s perspective.
+But note, you won’t hear everyone’s perspective.

-It can be difficult to accurately quantify levels of satisfaction or dissatisfaction.
+It can be challenging to quantify levels of satisfaction or dissatisfaction accurately.
 In other words, a customer may say they’re satisfied, but CSAT alone can’t predict whether or not they’ll stick around.
 As mentioned, this is why pairing CSAT surveys with a periodic NPS® survey is the best way to get a holistic picture of customer health.

 CSAT scores only accurately measure things that stay the same throughout the survey period.
 If the policies, products, or procedures you’re measuring happen to change while the customer is interacting with your brand, that will skew their perception and your survey results.